top of page

 Blood Tests

-We will advise you of the list of blood tests that are required and the cost of the collecting the blood and the testing.
+If you are having blood tests outside of a private hospital, we may be able to advise you of the list of blood tests that are required and the cost of collecting the blood and the testing.

 Ultrasound Scans